WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

 - Moderator notes, for moderators to supply an explanatory note for their decision.
 This should be a separate column to the content report description.
 - Improved table organisation by displaying the report ID and making that the clickable column rather than the status (which is confusing).
+Improved sorting capabilities as well.
 - Create a "decision" page that displays all pending and historical reports for a given result.
 Decisions should update all "pending" reports with the new status and any explanatory notes.
 Query the